Lauren Mann, Au.D. CCC-A, FAAA

 Redding holds a Certificate of Clinical Competence (CCC-A) from the American Speech-Language-Hearing Association.
 Redding is also Board Certified in Audiology and a fellow member with the American Academy of Audiology.
 Redding has special interest in philanthropic audiology and also takes part in leading the students of KU in their participation with the Medical Missions Foundation’s annual trip to Antigua, Guatemala.

-Read 1 verified patient review for KU Medical Center Audiology Clinic!
-Their review score was 5 () from 1 review.
+Read 3 verified patient reviews for KU Medical Center Audiology Clinic!
+Their average review score is 5 () from 3 reviews.

 “Excellent!
 At a University you don't have to worry about them trying to sell you something.
 They were really knowledgeable”